 Smart meters measure how much gas and electricity you’re using, as well as what it’s costing you and display this on a handy in-home display.

-With a smart meter you can wave goodbye to complicated meter readings.
-The smart meter shows a digital meter reading and automatically sends the reading to your energy supplier at least once a month, so you will receive accurate, not estimated bills.
+With a smart meter you can wave goodbye to estimated billing.
+The smart meter shows a digital meter reading and uses a secure smart data network (managed by the DCC) to automatically and wirelessly send the readings to your energy supplier at least once a month, so you will receive accurate, not estimated bills.

 HOW CAN I GET A SMART METER?

 Your supplier will be in touch when your smart meter is ready to be installed.
 If you would like to enquire about getting one now, please contact your energy supplier here.

 Smart meters and the in-home display will be provided and fitted by your energy supplier.
 If your supplier is using third party installers, your energy supplier will let you know who they are and when they’re coming.

 CAN I GET A SMART METER IF I LIVE IN A RENTED PROPERTY OR BLOCK OF FLATS?

 Many homes can upgrade to a smart meter right now - but where you live, the type of home you live in, and the age and type of your existing meter may mean that your energy supplier will take a little longer to get yours to you.
 Contact your supplier to find out if a smart meter is suitable for your property.

 WHY SHOULD I GET A SMART METER?

 They could help you save money.